Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/Readme-incremental.md

             redirectUri: "/",
             postLogoutRedirectUri: "/",
             navigateToLoginRequestUrl: true,
-            clientCapabilities: ["CP1"] // this lets the resource owner know that this client is capable of handling claims challenge.
+            clientCapabilities: ["CP1"] // this lets the resource owner (MS Graph) know that this client is capable of handling claims challenge.
         }
     }